MarkWieczorek/mapmanager/_posts/2015-05-21-fitting-segments-in-fiji.md

 	# windows
 	#root:stackdb2:options:gFijiPath="C:\Users\cudmore.linden-image2\Desktop\Fiji.app\fiji-win64.exe"

-Make sure the actual file exists.
+Make sure the actual Fiji executable exists.
 Don't assume the name of Fiji is 'fiji-win64.exe', this name changes from version to version of Fiji.
-If there is an error in your path, you WILL get an error when fitting lines in Map Manager.
+If there is an error in this path, there WILL be an error when fitting lines in Map Manager.

 ###Troubleshooting

-If your line fits do not work from within Map Manager, please check the following
+If line fits do not work from within Map Manager, please check the following

   - You are using the 'Fiji Life-Line version, 2013 July 15'.
-  - Your Fiji.app folder can not be in a folder with any spaces in its path (this includes 'Program Files').
+  - Your Fiji.app folder can not be in a folder with any spaces or special characters in its path (this includes 'Program Files').
   - You have downloaded and install the 'Bob_Neurite_Tracer_v3.java'
   - You have specified your Fiji path within Map Manager using 'MapManager - Hard Drive Paths'.